Amme

 The Amme (also known as Aame, Ame and Amedi) is a 59 km long river mostly in Vooremaa, Estonia.
 It is a left tributary of the Emajõgi.
 Its source is Lake Kuremaa near Palamuse and it passes through the Kaiavere Lake, Elistvere Lake and drains into the Emajõgi near the site of former Kärkna Abbey.
-The basin area of Amme is 501 km2.
+The basin area of the Amme is 501 km2.